 CME is a member of The National Association of Jewellers.
 This is the national trade association which promotes and protects the growth and prosperity of over 2000 members whose business operate in every aspect of the jewellery industry.
 The organisation aims to inspire consumer confidence to purchase from their members through a Code of Practice setting the highest standards of professionalism, honesty and ethical business practice.

-CME Leicester Limited is a member of the Responsible Jewellery Council and is proud to announce that they were awarded a three year certification against the 2019 COP in February 2020, Certified Member 0000 1888.
+CME Leicester Limited is a member of the Responsible Jewellery Council and we are delighted to say that CME Leicester Limited was granted full membership in February 2020 following a third party audit.
 The Responsible Jewellery Council (RJC) is a not-for-profit organisation that has been established to promote responsible ethical, social and environmental practices, which respect human rights, throughout the Diamond and Gold, silver and Precious gemstones supply chain, from mine to retail.
 The RJC has developed a common platform of standards for the jewellery supply chain and credible mechanisms for verifying responsible business practices through third party auditing.
 In undertaking to be a member of this organisation and to undergo audit CME commit to comply with the RJC Principles and Code of Practices.

 Consequently, we undertake to integrate ethical, human rights, social and environmental considerations into our day-to-day operations, business planning activities and decision.
 As members we will commit to refraining from any action which contributed to

 We are committed to identifying, preventing and mitigating adverse human rights impacts resulting from or caused by our business activities.

 The company does not knowingly purchase materials (precious stones, precious metal) from conflict areas and makes every effort to ensure that all products are purchased through approved sources.